Outdooractive/gis-tools/README.md

 ```

 # Algorithms
+Hint: Most algorithms are optimized for EPSG:4326.
+Using other projections will have a performance penalty due to added projections.

 | Name                        | Example                                                                                  |     | Source/Tests                 |
 | --------------------------- | ---------------------------------------------------------------------------------------- | --- | ---------------------------- |